Setting local plan policies for net zero buildings

 • Using targets based on % reductions on building regulations creates moving goalposts, as these are regularly updated.

-Bioregional have published a blog which considers the performance of net zero buildings policies where they have been adopted, and finds that they have not hindered housebuilding in these authorities.
+Bioregional have published a blog which reviews three areas where these policies have been adopted, and finds that they have not hindered housebuilding in these authorities.

 Current policy context

 Published on 13 December 2023, the WMS on ‘Planning – Local Energy Efficiency Standards Update’ replaced the 2015 WMS which was found unlawful through a successful legal challenge (see below).
-The 13 December 2023 WMS represents current national policy, and seeks to constrain local authorities in setting energy efficiency standards that go beyond current building regulations, and by directing local authorities, where they do set higher standards, to express these ‘as a percentage uplift of a dwelling’s Target Emissions Rate (TER) calculated using a specified version of the Standard Assessment Procedure (SAP).’
+The 13 December 2023 WMS represents current national policy in England, and seeks to constrain local authorities in setting energy efficiency standards that go beyond current building regulations by directing local authorities, where they do set higher standards, to express these ‘as a percentage uplift of a dwelling’s Target Emissions Rate (TER) calculated using a specified version of the Standard Assessment Procedure (SAP).’

 Through the inclusion of this, the WMS expresses a preference for policies to utilise the metrics used within building regulations, rather than energy based metrics.